It's a common idea that pervades American culture: when you're in college, it's simply a rite of passage to sustain yourself on cheap, unhealthy food.

-After searching for a convenient, safe and comfortable space for students that offered the room necessary to accomodate large amounts of inventory, the university generously donated a space in Lincoln Tower.
-After months of renovation and collecting food donations, Buckeye Food Alliance (BFA) opened its doors on March 30.
+After searching for a convenient, safe, and comfortable space for students that offered the room necessary to accommodate large amounts of inventory, the university generously donated a space in Lincoln Tower.
+After months of renovations and collecting food, Buckeye Food Alliance opened its doors on March 30, 2016.

 Co-founders (left to right) Thomas Rosenberger, Katie Watson, and Alec Admonius opened the doors to the food pantry for the first time March 30, 2016.